Skip to content

 • Project HAMI: A CNCF Sandbox project (formerly k8s-vGPU-scheduler) focused on production deployment across multiple cloud providers.
 Core interception code in HAMi-core is nearly identical to GaiaGPU

-• RUN AI: An Israeli startup that has raised $118M, likely building on GaiaGPU concepts while adding enterprise features like dynamic scheduling and GPU cluster management console
+• RUN AI: An Israeli startup that has raised $118M, likely building on GaiaGPU while adding enterprise features like dynamic scheduling and GPU cluster management console

 An interesting project is HuggingFace ZeroGPU, where CEO Clem Delangue invested $10M to build a free A100 inference cluster for AI developers.
-The key code in Gradio SDK hooks into PyTorch APIs rather than NVIDIA Driver APIs.
+The key code in Gradio SDK hooks PyTorch APIs rather than NVIDIA Driver APIs.
 It uses the @space.GPU decorator to intercept Python inference functions, letting the scheduler manage GPU quotas.
 When resources are available, it executes on local 8xA100s and swaps memory to NVMe when functions cool down.

 In summary, this third approach of co-located task scheduling virtualizes at the compute power level.
 By adding rate limiters to AI compute libraries and leveraging Kubernetes' native pool scheduling, it achieves relatively flexible resource control and multi-tenant sharing.